ENGL 2111

 Attendance

 This web-based class will be delivered via D2L.
-The class will “meet” at least 2 times during the semester using Zoom, a video chat program free to GHC students.
+The class will “meet” at least 2 times during the semester using Microsoft Teams, a video chat program free to GHC students.
 Multiple days and times as well as an alternate assignment will available for required meetings; students can choose which they prefer.

 Required Materials